vcoutasso/ChessQDL/README.md

 $ make
 ```

-Note: Building in Debug mode will download Google Test from Github.
+Note: Building in Debug mode will download Google Test from GitHub.

 Run tests (Debug version only):